hassakura/mlcase-1/README.md

 ## Answers to the Case

-The answers to the case are in the `create_tables.sql` and `answers_case.sql`, but to be able to actually create, populate and run the queries, we created a Python script which connects to a existing BigQuery project.
+The answers to the case are in the `create_tables.sql` and `business_answers.sql`, but to be able to actually create, populate and run the queries, we created a Python script which connects to a existing BigQuery project.
 For each task, there's a query in the `queries` folder that will be executed.

 ## Code